For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 You might find it useful to refer to the reporting guidelines appropriate for your study.
 SPIRIT provides guidelines to help improve the quality of interventional trial protocols.
 CONSORT provides guidelines for randomised controlled trials.
 STROBE provides guidelines for observational studies.
 Please also refer to EQUATOR for further information on reporting of research studies.

 A trial may take place in many countries and have many participating centres/sites.
-Please list all the sites (provide at least the name, city/town, country and postal code) where the research is taking place.
+Please list all the sites (provide at least the name, city, country and zip/postcode) where the research is taking place.
 These should be the centres where the participants attend to take part in the trial rather than where the trial is administered from.
-If your study takes place in more than one country, you must include the details of at least one participating centre for each country listed, including the postal code.
-You can add another centre by clicking on 'Add another centre'.
+If your study takes place in more than one country, you must include the details of at least one participating centre for each country listed, including the postcode.
+Please add all participating centres by clicking on 'Add another centre'.

 Studies can be run from a variety of different settings.
 Select where the study will take place from the drop-down.
 Options are as follows: